Louisiana public assistance.

-Louisiana families can get public assistance and other aid from the Department of Children and Family Services and other state run programs.
+Louisiana families can get public assistance and other aid from the Department of Children and Family Services and other state run programs, many listed by parish below.
 Case management, grants, cash assistance, and a number of other emergency and financial assistance programs are administered across Louisiana.
 Find information on the social services and public resources below.

 Get free or low cost food and groceries from the Supplemental Nutrition Assistance Program (SNAP).
 This use to be known as food stamps.
 The federal government funded program can provide monthly benefits that help low income households, seniors, and disabled buy the food and groceries that are needed for good health.
 While paid for by public funds, vouchers can be used at local grocery stores and supermarkets.

 Louisiana residents who are 60 years of age or older may be able to benefit from the Combined Application Project (LaCAP).
 This is a statewide food assistance program that is funded by public dollars and it is for low to moderate income Louisiana residents who are at least 60 years of age or older.

 Get cash assistance and other support from Temporary Assistance for Needy Families (TANF).
 This program organizes and provides both financial assistance and more importantly, longer term self-sufficiency.
 Resources can help lower income families, children, teenagers and parents across Louisiana.
 Receive funds to pay bills in a crisis.
 Also access job training programs, case management, career counseling, and much more.
 Or find a listing of other benefits for low income families.